Amplitude-Developer-Docs/amplitude-dev-center/docs/data/browser.md

       validation: Validation.Disabled,
     });
     ```

  - The SDK's plugins no longer initialize analytics provider libraries if they're detected on `window`.
 In version 1.0, if the SDK's plugin detected that a library has already loaded, it would skip loading it, but would still initialize it using the access key provided in the tracking plan.
-In the 2.0 version of the SDK, this is no longer the case, and Iteratively simply reuses the instance from `window` as is.
+In the 2.0 version of the SDK, this is no longer the case, and Amplitude Data simply reuses the instance from `window` as is.

 ### Custom Destination